ixdbelfast/ixdbelfast.github.io/modules/IXD102/IXD102-Deliverables.md

 As with the previous one your poster should be A3 (420mm x 297mm) and ideally created in Adobe Illustrator or Photoshop, alternatively you may use Sketch.

+Check out [Josef Müller Brockmanm’s Posters](https://uk.pinterest.com/eleventhirty/jmb/) for a little guidance on layout.
+Don’t forget to do your own research too!

 **Completion Date: Thursday 10th November 2016** We will look at a selection of the final posters on during the Friday lecture

 <!-- ###IMD Poster